ISGEE/io4/rubric.md

 nav_order: 3
 ---

+# The Rank & Weight Rubric

 The next step towards a comprehensive review of best practices in existing serious games for Entrepreneurship Education included the creation and implementation of a quantified game review system.
-In order to achieve fair and valid quantifications, certain categories were selected that reflected best practices in serious games.
-The basis for the selection of these categories became the ISGEE Literature Review.
+In order to achieve fair and valid quantifications, certain variables were selected that reflected best practices in serious games.
+The basis for the selection of these variables became the ISGEE Literature Review.

-## Rubric Logic: Categories
+## Rubric Logic: Variables

-The logic for the selection of categories rubric can be described as:
+The logic for the selection of Variables rubric can be described as:

-1)	7 categories were chosen based on their relevance in the ISGEE literature review.
+1)	7 variables were chosen based on their relevance in the ISGEE literature review.
 These included,

  a.
 Task sequencing:  Describing the relevance of the order in which the game presents its tasks.
 Good learning outcomes in serious games (and in other situations) have shown   to depend on a relevant progression of tasks that build on each other, leading to better learning outcomes.
 A good task sequence can convey a lot of information in a short number of steps.